mk12/sicp/notes/lecture.md

 This is a _tree-recursive_ process.
 We can represent the evaluation with a tree.
 This is a terribly inefficient process because their is so much redundant computation.
 The time complexity of this is actually the Fibonacci numbers.
 The space complexity is linear.

-> The reason why people think programming is hard is because you're writing down a general rule which is going to be used for lots of instances -- it's going to control all of those instances.
+> The reason why people think programming is hard is because you're writing down a general rule which is going to be used for lots of instances---it's going to control all of those instances.

 ### Tower of Hanoi